 Since Jackson himself isn’t exactly an icon of a storyteller and because you all likely know it all, I’m frankly tempted to bypass the mechanics of the plot, except that the films have a rather nasty habit of getting lost in the thrush of the event parade.
 The crux of it all is Frodo Baggins (Elijah Wood), a young hobbit of Middle-Earth given an old ring by his uncle Bilbo (Ian Holm), which turns out to both contain and beckon dark and unforeseeable forces of evil hungered for by the evil lord Sauron.
 With the tide of evil rising, Bilbo and Frodo’s old friend, a wizard named Gandalf the Grey (Ian McKellen), joins Frodo and three other hobbits, Samwise Gamgee (Sean Astin), Peregin “Pippin” Took (Billy Boyd), and Meriadoc “Merry” Brandybuck (Dominic Monaghan) to delivery the ring to a council of races.
 When they arrive with the ring to the council at the elven stronghold of Rivendell, they are joined by the elf Legolas (Orlando Bloom), the dwarf Gimli (John Rhys-Davies), the human Boromir (Sean Bean), and the soon-to-be-protagonist human Aragorn (Viggo Mortensen) in a quest to drop the ring into Sauron’s residence at Mt.
 Doom deep in the heart of Mordor.

 With a quest as its skeleton, the entire trilogy’s organizing principle of adventure is easy to spot, and it is driven into clarity by Jackson’s filmmaking, particularly Grant Major, Dan Hennah, and Alan Lee’s production design.
 A textured physicality and a semi-Wellesian deep focus sense of three-dimensionality evokes reams of land still to overcome and space off in an unforgiving, perilous distance, tempered and even counterpoised by just enough flat lateralization to imply the tenor of a storybook fantasy that is always hazily incomplete and un-real.
-Primarily, the films’ collective mode is an ecstatic state of constant wonder and discovery, although I must confess its understanding of those adjectives is often surface-level and even ephemeral compared to the truly internalized sense of new perception that springs out of, say, an Andrei Tarkovsky or an Ingmar Bergman film, where discovery is internal and mental rather than simply cosmetic.
+Primarily, the films’ collective mode is an ecstatic state of constant wonder and discovery, although I must confess its understanding of those adjectives is often surface-level and even ephemeral compared to the truly internalized sense of new perception, the excitement of a headstrong rush of ideas, that springs out of, say, an Andrei Tarkovsky or an Ingmar Bergman film, where discovery is internal and mental rather than simply cosmetic.

 Tarkovsky and Bergman externalized the mind, imagining with their eyes in addition to their soul, turning sight into an instrument of the self.
 Jackson, even at his best, is so stricken with a gawking, eyes agape form of beauty that he forgets to use his eyes to think, to wander, to truly reconsider the self.
 Which is fine.
 The Lord of the Rings isn’t and needn’t be a deconstructionist, post-modern sort, but it does not know when to restrain itself or turn to minimalism when less will do.
 Take the urak-hai and the orcs, the boots-on-the-ground antagonists here.
 They become lesser entities even as their numbers balloon into the thousands.
 Their collective personality does not mushroom with the size of their armies, not surprisingly because Jackson wants to show off and get up close and personal, allowing them to speak and thereby exsanguinating them of their bloody lack of individuality.
 Penetrate their masses, and they are no longer a terrifyingly impenetrable mass.